** Bondmason review updated February 20th 2017 **

 Am I Lending To The Platform Or To Borrowers?

 This is a grey area.
+Technically you are purchasing receivables from Bondmason Client Ltd (BCL) which are then linked to the peer to peer loans.
+Bondmason and client positions are separated.
 Bondmason is investing on lenders behalves through its sister company BCL.
 BCL then passes the cash flow to lenders through Bondmason’s platform.
 BCL is bankruptcy remote from the platform.
-While lenders have some protection through BCL, in my opinion, you are lending to Bondmason the company rather directly to borrowers.
-I will update this section as I receive more information.
+No simple answer here as Bondmason’s legal structure is complicated here.
+In my opinion, because investors aren’t lending directly to peer to peer borrowers, investors are lending to the platform.
+I will seek clarification as I try to understand this further.

 What Are The Fees?